Indian Wells Open

-The Indian Wells Open, sponsored by BNP Paribas and known as the BNP Paribas Open, is an annual professional tennis tournament held in Indian Wells, California, United States.
+The Indian Wells Open, known as the BNP Paribas Open for sponsorship reasons, is an annual professional tennis tournament held in Indian Wells, California, United States.
 It is played on outdoor hardcourts at the Indian Wells Tennis Garden, and is held in March.
-The tournament is part of the ATP Masters 1000 events on the ATP Tour and part of the WTA 1000 events on the WTA Tour.
+The tournament is part of the ATP 1000 events on the ATP Tour and part of the WTA 1000 events on the WTA Tour.

-The tournament is the best-attended tennis tournament outside the four Grand Slam tournaments (493,440 in total attendance during the 2024 event); it is often called the "fifth Grand Slam" in reference to this.
+The tournament is the best-attended tennis tournament outside the four Grand Slam tournaments (493,440 in total attendance during the 2024 event); it is sometimes called the "fifth Grand Slam" in reference to this.
 The Indian Wells Tennis Garden has the second-largest permanent tennis stadium in the world, behind the US Open's Arthur Ashe Stadium in New York.
 The Indian Wells Open is the premier tennis tournament in the Western United States and the second largest tennis tournament throughout the United States and the Americas (behind the US Open in the Eastern United States).

-Preceding the Miami Open, it is the first event of the "Sunshine Double" — a series of two elite, consecutive hard court tournaments in the United States in early spring.
+Winning the Indian Wells Open and Miami Open in the same season is called the "Sunshine Double" — since they are a series of two elite, consecutive hard-court tournaments in the United States and are held in Florida (the Sunshine State) and the sunny desert community of Indian Wells.

 Between 1974 and 1976, it was a non-tour event and between 1977 and 1989 it was held as part of the Grand Prix Tennis Tour.
 Both singles main draws include 96 players in a 128-player grid, with the 32 seeded players getting a bye (a free pass) to the second round.

 Since 2024, mixed doubles has been introduced as a new category.

 Location

 Indian Wells lies in the Coachella Valley (Palm Springs area), about 125 mi east of downtown Los Angeles.

 The tournament is played in the Indian Wells Tennis Garden (built in 2000) which has 29 tennis courts, including the 16,100-seat main stadium, which is the second largest tennis-specific stadium in the world.
 After the 2013 BNP Paribas Open, the Indian Wells Tennis Garden started an expansion and upgrade of its facilities that includes a new 8,000 seat Stadium 2.
-The revamping of the tennis center also included a "Pro Purple" interior court color created specifically for the ATP Masters Series and first used at Indian Wells, citing the purple color being 180 degrees and exactly opposite the yellow of the ball.
+The revamping of the tennis center also included a "Pro Purple" interior court color created specifically for the ATP 1000 events and first used at Indian Wells, citing the purple color being 180 degrees and exactly opposite the yellow of the ball.